 PICASSO MEETS WARHOL

-Scotch and Soda’s Amsterdams Blauw line takes inspiration from two groups of painters for its preS/S20 collection: the coteries of Pablo Picasso and Andy Warhol.
+Scotch and Soda’s Amsterdams Blauw line takes inspiration from two groups of painters for its pre-S/S20 collection: the coteries of Pablo Picasso and Andy Warhol.
 Key features include re-spun classics, such as pinstripes, dogtooth and checks; tailored denim with rich textures; deconstructed bandana prints; a new take on denim workwear with fresh colors and new artworks; and a continued focus on sustainability, which includes using organic cotton and embracing more sustainable washes.
 Lot 22, the Amsterdams Blauw premium denim lab, offers an acidic-neon take on dégradé colors.

 www.scotch-soda.com